Paul Ward - Cool Antarctica

 p.s.
 Hi to any pupils at Cromwell Community College, Chatteris,

-Cambridgeshire UK where I currently teach and who sometimes
+Cambridgeshire UK where I taught up to December 2014 and who sometimes

 come here to check if Mr. Ward really does have a web site!